-All these resources may be freely used, with attribution, under the Creative Commons license CC BY-NC-SA 4.0.
+Citation details: all these resources may be freely used, with attribution, under the Creative Commons licence CC BY-NC-SA 4.0.
 You can find out more about this here.

 Citation for the main study account is: